jackburridge/jwb/blog/2025/magic_of_the_callable_abstraction.rst

 Receiving
 =========

 First things first, we need to do our boilerplate to receive events.
-Lets assume that we are going to use kafka_, so we will reach for the aiokafka_ library.
+Lets assume that we are going to use Kafka_, so we will reach for the aiokafka_ library.
 Then we will consume events, and handle them with the application:

 .. literalinclude:: examples/kafka_01.py